upenn-libraries/marmite/README.md

 * `marc21` - descriptive metadata transformed from Alma bib and holdings XML payloads, with minor term transformations and fixes for ease of machine processing
 * `structural` - structural metadata transformed from dla structural XML payloads, in [Bulwark](https://github.com/upenn-libraries/bulwark)-compliant format
 * `dla` - marc21 descriptive metadata and a DLA-compliant structural XML payload
-* `openn` - descriptive and structural metadata in a single paylod, in the format used by the OPenn package generation tools
+* `openn` - descriptive and structural metadata in a single payload, in the format used by the OPenn package generation tools
 * `iiif_presentation` - IIIF presentation 2.0 manifests

 ## Development Setup